What Is Local Search Marketing and How to Win More Local Customers

 • Accurate NAP (name, address and phone number) matching your website exactly

-• Business hours, including temporary or holiday hours
+• Business hours, including temporary or holiday hours, plus your physical location where relevant

 • High-quality photos (50+ is ideal): interiors, team members, products, storefronts